 in the polymerization step and typically ranges from 2-16%.
 The resin

-a cation and the SO3 Many natural water sources in the Willamette Valley are hard water sources meaning that they have significant amounts of magnesium and calcium ions along with dissolved iron.
+used in our separation is AG50W-2X where the 2X refers to Many natural water sources in the Willamette Valley are hard water sources meaning that they have significant amounts of magnesium and calcium ions along with dissolved iron.
 These ions react are responsible for deposits that build-up in pipes and that stain sinks, showers and tubs.
 If this hard water is passed through a column containing and ion exchange resin having sodium ions in its active sites, the undesired ions replace the sodium ions and are immobilized on the resin lowering the concentration of these ions in the water.
 Learn more about ion exchange and water systems here.
 Lab Procedure Part I. Preparation of the Chromatography Column

 Part II.
 Separation #1